Springe direkt zu Inhalt

 Short Biography

 Isabel Heger-Laube is a sinologist with an interdisciplinary footing in social anthropology, sociology, and psychology.
-She obtained her M.A. from the University of Vienna in 2013 and is about to defend her dissertation at Freie Universität Berlin, where she worked as a research associate from 2014-2020.
+She obtained her M.A. from the University of Vienna in 2013 and has just defended her dissertation at Freie Universität Berlin, where she worked as a research associate from 2014-2020.
 For her research on social change, narrative meaning making, and identity formation in various contexts of contemporary China, she has conducted fieldwork in Shanghai and suburban Tianjin.
 From 2021-2023, she co-led a research project on ageing without family caregivers at the University of Applied Sciences and Arts Northwestern Switzerland.
 As a research fellow in the project “Social worlds: China’s cities as spaces of worldmaking,” she will be working on a book manuscript based on her PhD thesis on the role of state-led rural urbanization in the narratives of China’s landless peasants.

 Project